 Because of the absence of bifurcation, a patentee must succeed both on validity and infringement to prevail.
-Over the last five years, patentees have been successful in obtaining a finding of infringement in around 35 percent of judgments.
-The odds of succeeding are higher in preliminary injunction proceedings (around 42 percent) than in merits proceedings (around 30 percent).
-The second instance is generally seen as somewhat more patentee-friendly than the first.
-Over the last five years, 30 percent of the appeal decisions overturned a first-instance decision, often in favor of the patentee.139
+During the period of 2016-2021, patentees were successful in obtaining a finding of infringement in around 35 percent of judgments.
+The odds of succeeding were higher in preliminary injunction proceedings (around 42 percent) than in merits proceedings (around 30 percent).
+The appeals court is generally seen as somewhat more patentee-friendly than the first instance court.

+In the same period, 30 percent of the appeal decisions overturned a first-instance decision, often in favor of the patentee.

-Availability of Preliminary Relief.
+Preliminary Relief.
 Preliminary relief is generally available in the Netherlands through inter partes preliminary proceedings.
-Preliminary relief proceedings are essentially a mini-trial-onthe-merits at very short notice: normally a hearing in eight to 16 weeks and a decision two to four weeks later.
+Preliminary relief proceedings are essentially a mini-trial on the merits at very short notice: normally a hearing in eight to 16 weeks and a decision two to four weeks later.
 In extremely urgent situations, these timelines can be even shorter.
 The court will form a preliminary opinion on validity and infringement.
 In addition, the law requires the existence of an urgent interest in an injunction.
 This urgency requirement, however, is not very strict.
 Dutch Supreme Court case law assumes that urgency exists as long as there is a continuing infringement or the threat thereof.
 In recent lower court case law, it is considered that maintaining an urgent interest requires swift action.
-An urgent interest may be lost, therefore, if several months (six to 12) have gone by without a proper justification.
+An urgent interest may be lost, therefore, if six to 12 months have gone by without a proper justification.
 An injunction may furthermore be denied if a balancing of interests requires so.
-The judge in preliminary injunction proceedings must give consideration, inter alia, to the provisional nature of the judgment and the far-reaching consequences of a possible injunction for the defendant, on the one hand, and to any damages suffered by the claimant if an injunction were not granted, on the other hand.
-As noted above, the District Court of The Hague has recently indicated that it deems preliminary injunction proceedings unsuitable for FRAND disputes.
-It is therefore unlikely that preliminary relief is available in FRAND disputes.
+The judge in preliminary injunction proceedings must give consideration, inter alia, to the provisional nature of the judgment and the farreaching consequences of a possible injunction for the defendant, on the one hand, and to any damages suffered by the claimant if an injunction were not granted, on the other hand.
+FRAND disputes are in principle deemed unsuitable for preliminary injunction proceedings.

-In addition to inter partes preliminary relief, ex parte relief may be obtained in highly exceptional cases, if the patentee can show (a) a prima facie valid title, (b) the prima facie (threat of) infringement, and (c) irreparable harm if the patentee would have to await the outcome of inter partes preliminary proceedings.
+In addition to inter partes preliminary relief, ex parte relief may be obtained in highly exceptional cases, if the patentee can show (a) a prima facie valid title, (b) the prima facie threat of infringement, and (c) irreparable harm if the patentee would have to await the outcome of inter partes preliminary proceedings.
 As mentioned above, a protective letter can be filed to try to avoid or limit the scope of ex parte measures.

-These figures are compiled on the basis of yearly case law updates by Gertjan Kuipers at the Dutch Patent Conference in the years 2016-21.
+133. These figures are compiled on the basis of yearly case law updates by Gertjan Kuipers at the Dutch Patent Conference.
+The editors of this Framework were unable to obtain more recent figures.

-Availability of Injunctive Relief.
+Injunctive Relief.
 As a rule, injunctive relief is available to a patentee whose patent is held to be valid and infringed.
 Breach of an injunction results in severe civil penalties, which are due immediately and payable to the plaintiff.